You can file an application for financial assistance online by clicking HERE.

 If advised prior to the finalisation of an award for financial assistance the Tribunal may directly deposit the award into a nominated bank account.
 Please contact the venue of the Tribunal managing your application for further information.

 Given the number of awards of financial assistance made by the Tribunal, it can take up to six weeks from the time an award of financial assistance is made and award notices are sent, to the time the cheque is dispatched.

 Cheques are dispatched centrally by the Court Services Victoria Finance Office on a weekly basis.
 Where an applicant has nominated for direct deposit into a bank account via EFT transfer, payment may be received within 48 hours of the award being processed by the Tribunal’s Finance Department.
 Cheque dispatch and EFT Transfers may not occur for up to six weeks from when the award is made by the Tribunal.

 Change of address details

 Applicants should ensure that the Tribunal is notified of any change of address prior to the finalisation of an award.
-The venue of the Tribunal managing the application should be notified in writing of any changes in contact and address information.
+Please advise, in writing, to firstname.lastname@example.org

 What happens if payment is not received

-If payment of an award is not be received within six weeks of the award being made please contact the relevant venue to the Tribunal.
+If payment of an award is not be received within six weeks of the award being made please contact the Tribunal.